Policy Management

 Policies should only be documented in eramba if three conditions are true:

-The key to identifying documents that will be stored in the Policy module is to start with a Problem or an existing Internal Control (which will be linked to a Problem).
+The key to identifying documents that will be stored in the Policy module is to start with a Problem (Risk, Compliance Requirement or Data Flow) or an existing Internal Control (which will be linked to a Problem).
+We strongly advise you not to upload policies to eramba just because you have these documents in your organisation.

 By all means, avoid creating Policies in eramba just because you know they exist in your organisation.